 Due to the fact we have a growing number of students with allergies to peanuts and a variety of nuts, we ask that students not bring products containing nuts or nut products to school.
-If your child has any kind of food allergy, please make sure his/her teacher knows about it.
-Thank you for your cooperation as we work to keep all children safe.
+If your child has any kind of food allergy, please inform their teacher.